 We are all doing everything we can to establish normalcy in this new age of quarantine while stopping the spread of COVID-19.
 For many businesses, that means finding ways to improve team-wide collaboration and productivity while working from home.
 For others, it’s about exploring new mediums and techniques to connect with clients and ensure the business can survive any unforeseen changes.
 The joint solution to both companies, small and large, is a secure conferencing tool.
-We know of the best ones out there right now, so let’s get right down to finding out which is a better tool for businesses: Google Hangouts vs. Zoom.
+We know of the best ones out there right now, so let’s get right down to finding out which is a better tool for businesses: Google Meet vs. Zoom.

-Google Hangouts vs. Zoom: Tech Specs
+Google Meet vs. Zoom: Tech Specs

 - Up to 250 participants